xpavlic4/book-extracts/sports/golf/golfwrx.com.md

+# The Wedge Guy: Birdie holes and other myths
+* if your are 10+ hcp, your singular thought is to not make a double or higher

 # scratch from single digits
 * play as much as possible
 * when you play, be sure there is something on the line (money or tournament)